jlooper/msft-learn-apis/module/includes/3-query-Met-API.md

-# Query your first API: the Metropolitan Museum of Art in New York, NY
+# Exercise - Query your first API: the Metropolitan Museum of Art in New York, NY

 So far, you have built an API that works on your local machine to give you a good understanding of how APIs work.
 Query your first API to search for objects at a real third-party API: New York's Metropolitan Museum.